Skip to content

 Timber frames are simple to erect and can be worked on at any time throughout the year as they aren’t impacted by weather conditions.
 They often take around half the time to construct, and the fact that they’re precision-engineered to exact plans and standards means that they arrive on site, ready to go, to meet your home’s specific requirements.

-Timber frames also make renovation simple.
+Timber house frames also make renovation simple.
 Whether there’s a need to add or remove existing framing, the process is simple and straightforward.

 Because timber framing meets all fire standards and chars at a predictable rate, and the fact that the timber is sustainably sourced and environmentally friendly, timber framing is the perfect choice for Australian homes.

-Building constructed with timber frames are often able to perform better thermally than those constructed with masonry.
+Buildings constructed with timber frames are often able to perform better thermally than those constructed with masonry.
 Timber frames have a low thermal mass which allows enclosed spaces to heat up quickly for warmth or cool down quickly as required.

 In 1996, Bill and Saide Twitchen established Trueform Frames and Trusses.
 They selected the name ‘Trueform’ as it reflects the integrity, honesty, trust and commitment to quality which was at the core of everything the company stands for.